 This policy reimburses you for theft, vandalism, or a damaging weather event.
 It also covers property damaged or destroyed by a fire, whether it started at your business or elsewhere.

 If your pet care business is forced to close, it could result in substantial financial losses.
-For example, your animal hospital may need to close for renovation after a tornado.
+For example, your animal hospital may need to close for renovation after a hail storm.
 Often included in a BOP, business interruption insurance would protect your small business from lost revenue, rent owed during the renovation, and other expenses related to a disruptive event.

 General liability insurance: If you don’t purchase a BOP, you should still consider general liability insurance.
 This policy can pay legal expenses related to pet injuries, customer injuries, and customer property damage.

 Errors and omissions insurance (E&O): This policy can cover legal costs of lawsuits related to your work performance.
 It's sometimes referred to as professional liability insurance.

 Are you ready to safeguard your pet care business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.